JstnVltt/Portfolio/src/content/blog/deploying-suricata.md

 To setup this project, I created with VirtualBox two machines :

 - one Ubuntu to be the server.
-- one Kali Linux to serve the role of attacker.
+- one Kali Linux to serve in the role of attacker.

 The two machines were updated and put on a bridge network setup to be able to communicate to each other.
 I installed Suricata on the Ubuntu server and configured some alert rules to detect unusual activity.